A family spends time together at home

 COVID-19 Impact on Behavioral Health

-The COVID-19 pandemic has created an increased demand for behavioral health services.
 Almost 50 percent of people reported that coronavirus was having a negative effect on their mental health.
 The Chartis Group and Concert Health have identified five key requirements for providers to quickly and cost-effectively expand collaborative care models.

-5 Essential Digital Program Element
+5 Essential Digital Program Elements

 The popularity of telehealth for behavioral health visits has demonstrated the importance of digitally forward care for behavioral health needs.
+In this paper, learn the practical considerations for sustainable and scalable implementation of digital behavioral health solutions.

 Measurement-Based Care Outcomes Report